darkhelmet/verboselogging/posts/new-computer.md

 - asus
 - antec
 ---
-Well I’ve have it up and running for a little while now, but finally got around to writing about it.
+Well I've have it up and running for a little while now, but finally got around to writing about it.

 After 5 years in university (coop program), and coming out with an